MetaMask/SIPs/SIPS/sip-10.md

 ---
 sip: 10
-title: wallet_getLocale
+title: snap_getLocale
 status: Draft
 discussions-to: https://github.com/MetaMask/SIPs/discussions/99
-author: Frederik Bolding (@FrederikBolding)
+author: Frederik Bolding (@FrederikBolding), Hassan Malik (@hmalik88)
 created: 2023-06-30
 ---

 ## Abstract

-This SIP proposes an RPC method that lets Snaps access the user selected locale in MetaMask, as a way to inform their localization efforts.
+This SIP proposes an RPC method that lets snaps access the user selected locale in MetaMask, as a way to inform their localization efforts.
 This proposal will outline implementation details of said RPC method.

 ## Motivation

-Snaps that want to localize their copy used in custom interfaces etc currently has to implement their own system for letting a user select their preferred language.
+Snaps that want to localize their copy used in custom interfaces etc. currently have to implement their own system for letting a user select their preferred language.
 The proposed RPC method provides a developer experience improvement to snap developers by letting them use the user's existing and preferred localization settings.

 ## Specification